transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 * **Language as Provisional Tool**: All terminology in this framework (including τ, ¬, —, and ↺) functions provisionally.
 Even our attempt to describe "non-duality without monism" is itself a distinction that cannot capture the living reality to which it points.

-This position allows transimmanence to engage productively with both monistic traditions (like Advaita Vedanta) and non-dual traditions (like Zen Buddhism) without being reducible to either.
+This position allows transimmanence to engage productively with both monistic non-dual traditions (like Advaita Vedanta) and non-monistic non-dual traditions (like Madhyamaka and Zen Buddhism) without being reducible to either.
 It creates a framework that acknowledges the immediacy of experience without reifying that immediacy into a metaphysical absolute.

 ### The Triunion Paradox